kcp-dev/kcp/docs/content/concepts/authentication/oidc.md

 #### Set Up Dex

 Dex is an OpenID Connect (OIDC) provider used for authentication in Kubernetes and other platforms.
-Here’s how to configure and run it locally
+Here is how to configure and run it locally
 *Important: We use a fork to allow local group support that Kubernetes relies on: [dexidp/dex#1080](https://github.com/dexidp/dex/issues/1080)*

 ```bash